Dich0tomy/Weepin/docs/spec/0.1.0/functional.md

 The main entrypoint of weepin is `weepin.toml` which contains weepin sources.
 They *can* but *don't have to* contain version informations at this point.
-Sources can either be added with `wee add ...` or added to the file directly.
+Sources can either be added with `weepin add ...` or added to the file directly.

 Weepin will generate a `weepin/` directory which will be imported.
 Directory instead of a file to reserve the right to add more things to it in further versions.